rushiu-92/Contact_Assignment/README.md

 Angular - 16

-api endpoint unavailble so  used the json server for starting json jerver used please following cammand
+api endpoint unavailble so  used the json server for starting json server used please following cammand

 json-server --watch db.json